 We are a regenerative medicine company (a medical area that focuses on developing therapies that regenerate damaged or diseased tissues or organs) that incorporated in 1989 and focuses on the clinical development of autologous cell products (cells collected from a patient and returned to that same patient) for the repair or regeneration of multiple human tissues, based on our proprietary Tissue Repair Cell (TRC) technology.
 Our preclinical and clinical product development programs utilize patient-derived bone marrow stem and early progenitor cell populations, and are being investigated for their ability to aid in the regeneration of tissues such as cardiac, vascular, bone and neural.
-TRC-based products have been used in over 300 patients, and are currently in the following stages of development:
+TRC-based products have been used in over 325 patients, and are currently in the following stages of development:

-- Cardiac regeneration Cardiac Repair Cells (CRCs): - Dilated cardiomyopathy (DCM) (severe chronic disease of the heart): - § U.S.: IMPACT-DCM Phase II clinical trial began treating patients in November 2008; to date, 9 patients enrolled at three clinical sites (The Methodist Hospital, Houston, TX, Baylor University Medical Center, Dallas, TX, and The University of Utah School of Medicine, Salt Lake City, UT); initiation of two other clinical sites is in progress; Orphan Drug Designation from the FDA for use in treatment of DCM; the IMPACT-DCM trial is currently on clinical hold due to a serious adverse event associated with anesthesia management during treatment of one patient at one of the active clinical sites; an internal review at the clinical site and a second review by the trial's independent Data Safety Monitoring Board (DSMB) determined that this event was not related to the surgical procedure or our CRCs (see Page 15 for additional details related to the clinical hold) - § Germany: Encouraging data reported April 2008 from compassionate use treatment in two patients - Vascular regeneration Vascular Repair Cells (VRCs): - o Critical limb ischemia (CLI): - § U.S.: RESTORE-CLI Phase IIb clinical trial has enrolled 51 patients; interim analysis of 12-month data for the first 30 patients expected to occur during the 4th quarter of calendar year 2009; patient enrollment continues - § Germany: Phase I/II investigator-sponsored clinical trial completed enrollment and patient follow-up ongoing; positive interim data reported October 2007; report of final data expected during the first half of calendar year 2009 - Bone regeneration Bone Repair Cells (BRCs): - o Osteonecrosis of the femoral head: - § U.S.: ON-CORE Phase III clinical trial active; not enrolling additional patients; Orphan Drug Designation from the FDA for use in treatment of osteonecrosis of the femoral head - § Spain: 9 of 10 patients treated in clinical trial; 24 month follow-up for all patients - § Germany: Encouraging data reported October 2007 from compassionate use treatment cases; follow-up ongoing
+- Cardiac regeneration Cardiac Repair Cells (CRCs): - o Dilated cardiomyopathy (DCM) (severe chronic disease of the heart): - § U.S.: IMPACT-DCM Phase II clinical trial began treating patients in November 2008; to date, 14 patients enrolled at four clinical sites (The Methodist Hospital, Houston, TX, Baylor University Medical Center, Dallas, TX, The University of Utah School of Medicine, Salt Lake City, UT, and Cleveland Clinic Heart & Vascular Institute, Cleveland, OH); initiation of one other clinical site is in progress; Orphan Drug Designation from the FDA for use in treatment of DCM; and, on May 5, 2009, preliminary findings from the IMPACT-DCM trial were presented at the International Society for Cellular Therapy annual meeting by the study's National Lead Investigator - § Germany: Encouraging data reported April 2008 from compassionate use treatment in two patients; one patient later died of natural causes unrelated to cell therapy; the second patient maintained a left ventricular ejection fraction (LVEF) of 45% at 7-months follow-up (baseline 25-30%) - Vascular regeneration Vascular Repair Cells (VRCs): - o Critical limb ischemia (CLI): - § U.S.: RESTORE-CLI Phase IIb clinical trial has enrolled 60 patients to date; interim analysis of 12-month data for the first 30 patients expected to occur during the 4th quarter of calendar year 2009; patient enrollment continues - § Germany: Phase I/II investigator-sponsored clinical trial completed enrollment and patient follow-up ongoing; positive interim data reported October 2007; investigator report of final data expected during the second quarter of calendar year 2009 - Bone regeneration Bone Repair Cells (BRCs): - o Osteonecrosis of the femoral head: - § U.S.: ON-CORE Phase III clinical trial active; not enrolling additional patients; Orphan Drug Designation from the FDA for use in treatment of osteonecrosis of the femoral head - § Spain: 9 hips (7 patients) currently treated of 10 planned; 24 month follow-up for all patients - § Germany: Encouraging data reported October 2007 from compassionate use treatment cases; follow-up ongoing

-- o Non-union fractures: - § U.S.: Final clinical study report issued in December 2008; TRC product showed an excellent safety profile and the efficacy data indicated a high non-union healing rate, with bridging callus formation rates reported in over 90% of patients 12 months post-surgery compared to 50% historically - § Spain: Final 24-month follow-up complete for 10-patient investigator-sponsored Phase II clinical trial; report of final data expected during the first half of calendar year 2009 - Neural regeneration Neural Repair Cells (NRCs): - o Spinal cord injury: - § Plans for clinical program on hold
+- o Non-union fractures: - § U.S.: Final clinical study report issued in December 2008; TRC product showed an excellent safety profile and the efficacy data indicated a high non-union healing rate, with bridging callus formation rates reported in over 90% of patients 12 months post-surgery compared to 50% historically - § Spain: Final 24-month follow-up complete for 10-patient investigator-sponsored Phase II clinical trial; the final investigator report indicates that 7 of 10 cases resulted in healing at 24 months - Neural regeneration Neural Repair Cells (NRCs): - o Spinal cord injury: - § Plans for clinical program on hold